lwtan90/wilsonNGS/RNAseq/README.md

-5. Over-representation Analysis (Enrichment-based) Pathway analysis
+### Over-representation Analysis (Enrichment-based) Pathway analysis
 The list of differentially expressed genes will be supplied to check for enrichment in a specific geneset or pathway or ontology.
 The package used here is GOseq.
+Alternatively, there are also a couple of online free tools that you can use such as David / Enrichr.

 Ontology terms enriched in up-regulated genes: